 This section will sum up the key learnings that were gathered throughout the preparation, organisation and implementation of fourteen national and two European policy dialogues (PDs) on chronic disease.
-Each learning is followed by a recommendation for either the organisation of policy dialogues or the issues to be picked up by the policy makers and addressed at national and/or European level.
-Recommendations from the policy dialogues feed into the Consensus Statement concerning the EU added value of cross-country collaboration in the field of health promotion and prevention and management of chronic diseases and the sustainability of the results from JA-CHRODIS and CHRODIS PLUS beyond 2020.
+Each learning is followed by a recommendation for either the organisation of policy dialogues or the issues to be addressed at national and/or European level.

-The CHRODIS PLUS Policy Dialogue Methodology is useful and transferable to other policy research fields and policy dialogues can serve as a key step in the policy making process
+The CHRODIS PLUS Policy Dialogue Methodology is useful and transferable to other policy research fields

 The process of holding the policy dialogues generated added value by stimulating national thinking and concrete actions about priorities and rationales to address chronic diseases.
 As a part of this exercise, national and EU-level organisers were required to consider the various challenges and opportunities faced in chronic disease prevention and care, and to rank priorities in order to select a topic for the dialogue.
 This has been accomplished through a) Questionnaire planning, b) reporting and Action Plan, c) Evaluation.
-Through this effort, engaged stakeholders, including policy makers, raised awareness of needs, challenges and opportunities, as well as set concrete goals and objectives for a wide variety of subjects (shown in the Table 1 on p.
+Through this effort, engaged stakeholders raised awareness of needs, challenges and opportunities, as well as set concrete goals and objectives for a wide variety of subjects (shown in the Table 1 on p.
 8).
 CHRODIS PLUS PD methodology proved effective to address a wide range of topics in different settings, therefore, it could be applied to addressing multiple policy issues in different countries.